rmwalls/BurgerEater/README.md

 DONE Create the layouts directory inside views directory.

 DONE Create the main.handlebars file inside layouts directory.
-Setup the main.handlebars file so it's able to be used by Handlebars.
+DONESetup the main.handlebars file so it's able to be used by Handlebars.
 Setup the index.handlebars to have the template that Handlebars can render onto.
 Create a button in index.handlebars that will submit the user input into the database.